Skip to Main Content

 Planning Your Visit

 Hai Long is located at Valtakatu 22, 96200 Rovaniemi, in the pedestrian-accessible centre of the city.
 For visitors staying in the main hotel district, the address is walkable in most winter conditions, though Rovaniemi in January can hit minus 25 Celsius, which makes that calculation more relevant than it sounds.
 The city's high season runs from late November through March, and demand for all central restaurants increases sharply during that window, particularly around Christmas and the New Year period.
 Those planning to eat here during peak winter tourism should factor availability into their itinerary rather than assuming a walk-in table.
-Current hours, pricing, and booking arrangements are not confirmed in our database; contacting the restaurant directly or checking locally is advised before visiting.
+Current hours, pricing, and booking arrangements are available from the restaurant; reservations are recommended.

 How It Stacks Up